Terry Allen (Real

 technician/union president for 30 years."

-Early 60s WTMA DJ (and according to George Wilson, was WTMA's first
+Quit school at the age of 16 to become a WTMA DJ in 1961 (and according to George Wilson, was WTMA's first

 overnight jock).